Borny/rtfm/mongodb.md

 `db.collectionName.findOne({key: {$gt: value}})`: will return the first document that is **greater than** the value provided

 #### Elements
-`$exists`:	Matches documents that have the specified field.
+`$exists`:	Matches documents that have the specified field
-`$type`:	Selects documents if a field is of the specified type.
+`$type`:	Selects documents if a field is of the specified type

 ### Update
 `db.collectionName.updateOne({filter: value}, {$set: {key: value}})`: will update the first document that matches the filter.
 The value passed will be updated or created if it doesn't exist